codeplaysoftware/portBLAS/benchmark/README.md

 | beta | 0 |

-## JSON output files
+## Output files

-The benchmarks can create a report as a JSON file.
-This JSON file contains two top level sections.
+The benchmarks can create reports as CSV or JSON files (or output text e.g to follow the execution in the console).

+The JSON output contains more information, with a `context` and a `benchmarks` section as described below.
+The CSV output corresponds roughly to the `benchmarks` section of the JSON file described below (though some context information is printed as text before the actual CSV).

 ### Context